 Also, there are claims that the diversity of dialects of Bavarian makes it impossible to create one unified dialect for writing Bavarian, as the debate over the Bavarian Wikipedia shows.
-Even Northern and Central Bavarian, supposedly intelligible, are so different that to create one written form to unite them is impossible.
+Even Northern and Central Bavarian, supposedly mutually intelligible, are so different that to create one written form to unite them is impossible.

 For these reasons, intelligibility testing is imperative for Bavarian.